Louisville Truck Accident Lawyer

 Commercial vehicles have an entire set of rules and regulations that cover their travels on the highway.
 If you have been injured by a semi-truck, you need to take immediate action.
 This is because the company that owns the truck is taking immediate action.

-In Kentucky, the statute of limitations for a truck accident is two years from the date of the accident or two years from the date of the last no fault payment, not to exceed a total of four years.
-The last no fault payment is the last payment your insurance company (if you had insurance) made for either your medical bills or your loss wages.
-It is always safest to file within two years from the date of the accident.
+In Kentucky, the statute of limitations for a truck accident is two years from the date of the accident or two years from the date of the last no-fault payment, not to exceed a total of four years.
+The last no-fault payment is the last payment your insurance company (if you had insurance) made for either your medical bills or your lost wages.
+It is always safest to file within two years of the date of the accident.

 Get Help With Your Case Now!